ascholerChemeketa/cs160Reader/_sources/Algorithms/MergeSortEfficiency.rst

 Merge Sort Efficiency
 =================================

 So how efficient is Merge Sort?
-Well, for starters, remember that merging **n** items takes :math:`O(n)` time.
-In other words, merging 5 items takes ~5 units of time, merging 20 items, takes ~20 units of time, etc...
+Well, for starters, remember that merging **n** items takes :math:`O(n)` work.
+In other words, merging 5 items takes ~5 units of work, merging 20 items, takes ~20 units of work, etc...
 Now lets do a rough analysis of how long it takes to do a merge sort on a list of length 1024.

-All the hard work takes place as we merge the lists back together.
-The first merge for a list of 1024 things would be to merge 1024 single items into 512 lists of length 2.
-Each merge would take ~2 units of time since there are two items in the new lists.
-512 lists times 2 units of time = ~1024 units of time.
-The next level would be to merge those 512 lists of size 2 into 256 lists of size 4.
-Each merge in that level would take ~4 units of time.
-256 lists times 4 units of time = 1024 units of time again.
+All the hard work takes place as we merge the lists back together:

+* The first merge for a list of 1024 things would be to merge 1024 single items into 512 lists of length two.
+Each merge would take ~2 units of work since there are two items in the new lists.
+512 lists times 2 units of work = ~1024 units of work.
+* The next level would be to merge those 512 lists of size 2 into 256 lists of size 4.
+Each merge in that level would take ~4 units of work.
+256 lists times 4 units of work = 1024 units of work again.

 The table below shows this and the pattern for the rest of the level:

 .. raw:: html